-On April 29, 2015, the Company acquired all of the issued outstanding shares of Litarion GmbH from Evonik DeGussa GmbH (Evonik), including an exclusive, perpetual license of the SEPARIONTM Intellectual Property at a nominal annual fee.
-Pursuant to the agreement, Evonik indemnified Company for severance payments related to lay-offs that may arise for a period of six months following the acquisition and entered into a six month transitional services agreement for certain IT and financial services.
-The Company has completed the implementation of a standalone IT and financial services systems and is no longer dependent upon Evonik systems as of October 01, 2015.
+On April 29, 2015, the Company acquired all of the issued outstanding shares of Litarion GmbH from Evonik DeGussa GmbH (Evonik), including an exclusive, perpetual license of the SEPARION[TM] Intellectual Property at a nominal annual fee.

 The purchase price of Eur 1 million was financed by a \$1,203 (Cdn\$1.5 million) shareholder loan on April 21, 2015 bearing interest at 10% with repayment terms of 18 months.
-The loan has been renewed to May 31, 2017.
-It is the Company's intention to repay the loan at maturity.
+The loan has been renewed to May 31, 2017 and was paid on maturity.